CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-Last reviewed May 15, 2026
+Last reviewed June 14, 2026

-The right buy for vehicles with mineral deposits on painted panels, chrome, plastic trim, or glass — a multi-surface formula for varied exterior surfaces in one product.
-Skip it if your paint has freshly applied wax or sealant (the formula may strip it).
-Skip it on ceramic-coated surfaces — community reports document failure to reach deposits beneath the coating.
-Buyers with primarily glass water spots should compare a dedicated glass-specific remover.
+The right buy for vehicles with mineral deposits on painted panels, chrome, or uncoated trim from sprinkler overspray or hard-water washing.
+Skip it if your paint has fresh wax or sealant -- the formula may strip it.
+Skip it on ceramic-coated surfaces.
+Buyers with primarily glass water spots should use a glass-specific remover instead.

 The disclosed active is urea monohydrochloride (CAS 506-89-8), an HCl-urea complex salt.
 The SDS lists three additional proprietary ingredients whose identities are not disclosed.
 The product carries DANGER classification with serious eye damage (H318) and respiratory sensitizer (H334) codes at the mixture level. pH is under 2.